Let’s talk about tactical comms setups (tactical radio).

 They include an aux input for use with radio and scanners.

-You can mount these with a head band (over the top of your head – under your helmet), a back band, or via rails.
+You can mount these with a head band (over the top of your head – under your helmet), a back or neck band, or via rails.

 - Built-in directional microphones amplify range commands and other ambient sounds to a safe 82 dB, providing more natural listening and enhanced communication